Social Media Support

 The Burns Library Flckr account provides a collection of historic and interesting BC photos.

 If you are in need of stock images a variety of websites exist but it is imperative that you read all policies and guidelines regarding their usage.
-PicMonkey provides a list of sites, and the BC social media team has found Pixabay to have a wide array.
+PicMonkey provides a list of sites, and the BC social media team has found Pixabay and Unsplash to have wide arrays of useful photography.

 Until you hit the "Tweet" button, it is sometimes impossible to know what a link preview will look like.
 Or if one will show up at all.
 Use Twitter's Card Validator to see the preview of the link you'd like to use, including what photo will be displayed and in what proportion.
 If you see "Unable to render Card preview," no preview box will be displayed with your tweet.